arbasirian/trello-clone/README.md

 # Getting Started with Trello Clone Project

-This project is clone version of trello
+This project is clone version of trello,

 ## Available Scripts